It's gettin' hot in herre.

 Bruce Springsteen, ‘I’m On Fire’

-This song is deeply sexy.
 Bruce, here, is burning with sexual desire.
 Hotter than the sun.
 Hotter even than your uncle after that Coke-can-sized rocket goes wrong.
 The understated nature of the instrumentation, all slinky guitar, makes it even sexier because we can only begin to imagine the level of lust that Bruce is holding back.

-Play it when: You’re on fire.
+Play it when: Your loins are on fire (with desire).

 Knife Party, ‘Bonfire’